mar1boroman/ask-redis-blogs/README.md

 pip install -r requirements.txt
 ```

 ## Step 1: Lets Extract the Blogs from the Redis official website.
+(Optional)

 We have extensive knowledge base at [Redis Blog](https://redis.com/blog/)
 Lets run the first script which is a webscraper, this script will scrape the website and create a CSV file containing the data of all the available blogs.